Ingálvur av Reyni

 A series of works from the 1970s are abstractions of groups of figures and have titles such as girl or people by the sea, as can be seen in a trilogy owned by the art museum.
 In most recent years Ingálvur av Reyni has chiefly been an abstract painter, if this expression can apply to non-figurative art which is based on nature's own tones and structures.
 In his strongly painted, usually large and resolute compositions, the work breaks out from the inside.
 Warm earth tones glow from the deepest layers, sizzle when they touch cold, grey areas, and set light to others.
 The drama lies in the conflict of the colours and the dynamic movements of the brushstrokes.
 From time to time the rhythm is further emphasised by scratches made with the handle of the brush in the thick, varnish-like layers of shiny colour.
 This is tangible painting.

-Ingálvur av Reyni was a superb draughtsman.
-The town with its houses round the harbour, the ships and the boats and the people walking in the streets – especially the older townsfolk – are favourite subjects.
-He has an impressive ability to capture an expression in a single concentrated stroke.
-And his many journeys to the cradles of European art have also led to drawings of figures and groups in teeming crowds, or of interiors and street scenes.
-The drawings show a pronounced artistic sense for sharp characteristics.
-But even though these drawings in the cases mentioned are more figurative or narrative than the paintings, their themes are still subject to the strict conditions of the line and its enclosing form.
-On many occasions he has also produced non-figurative drawings.
+Ingálvur av Reyni produced drawings featuring the town with its houses around the harbor, ships, boats, and people in the streets, particularly older residents.
+His work includes drawings of figures, crowds, interiors, and street scenes resulting from his travels in Europe.
+While these drawings are more figurative or narrative than his paintings, their themes focus on line and form.
+He also produced non-figurative drawings.

 In 2000 he received the Faroese Cultural Prize (Mentanarheiðursløn Landsins) from the Faroese government.

 Reyni died at the age of 84 in 2005 in his hometown Tórshavn.